What Is the NANDA Nursing Diagnosis List?

 • Impaired skin integrity: The patient’s skin is wounded, broken, at risk for pressure sores, or malnourished.
 This may be evidenced by visible damage to the skin tissue, hot or tender skin surface, swelling, and bruising.

 • Disturbed body image: The patient’s self-perception or their own image is negative or painful.
-This may be evidenced by intentionally hiding their body or specific body part, refusing to look at themselves, or withdrawing socially.
+This may be evidenced by intentionally hiding their body or specific body parts, refusing to look at themselves, or withdrawing socially.

-• Disturbed thought processes related to acute anxiety and intrusive thoughts as evidenced by racing thoughts, difficulty concentrating, and verbalizing feelings of panic.
-Interventions may include administering as-needed medications, or teaching the patient self-soothing techniques.
+• Disturbed thought processes related to acute anxiety and intrusive thoughts, as evidenced by racing thoughts, difficulty concentrating, and verbalizing feelings of panic.
+Interventions may include administering as-needed medications or teaching the patient self-soothing techniques.

 • Risk for self-harm related to depressive symptoms and history of suicidal ideation, as evidenced by expressing feelings of hopelessness, self-isolation, and previous suicide attempts.
 Interventions may include 1-on-1 staff supervision and removing any sharp objects from the patient’s room.